Date / Heure

 Technological and social innovation is a key component in mountain areas.
 It can help increase the visibility of these territories and valorise exchanges between urban and rural areas in mountains while recognising their differences.

-During this conference, Euromontana will give the floor to the President of the ‘SMART Villages for Rural Territories’ Intergroup of the European Parliament, researchers, representatives of regions and practitioners.
-Speakers will explore how innovation can help develop win-win solution between urban and rural areas in the mountains.
-The event will also be an opportunity to investigate on the possibilities to support this vision within the framework of the new Cohesion Policy.
+During this conference, Euromontana gave the floor to representatives of the European Commission, researchers, representatives of regions and practitioners.
+Speakers explored how innovation can help develop win-win solutions between urban and rural areas in the mountains.
+The event was also an opportunity to investigate on the possibilities to support this vision within the framework of the new Cohesion Policy.

-The issue of innovation as a tool to rebalance rural-urban linkages will be addressed within two different sessions gathering representatives from European institutions and from regional authorities as well as stakeholders from the innovation and development sectors in mountain areas.
+The issue of innovation as a tool to rebalance rural-urban linkages were addressed within two different sessions gathering representatives from European institutions and from regional authorities as well as stakeholders from the innovation and development sectors in mountain areas.
+For more details, please consult the agenda.